logue/firestorm-noto-sans-cjk/ReadMe.md

-# Noto Sans Full for Firestorm
+# Noto Sans Full for Firestorm and Aperture Viewer

-This is a definition file that changes the Noto font of [Firestorm Viewer](https://www.firestormviewer.org/), a third-party viewer for SecondLife, from [Noto Sans CJK](https://github.com/notofonts/noto-cjk) etc., which contains kanji characters such as Japanese, to the font settings equivalent to [Alchemy Viewer](https://alchemyviewer.org/).
+This is a definition file that changes the Noto font of [Firestorm Viewer](https://www.firestormviewer.org/) and [Aperture Viewer](https://github.com/ApertureViewer/Aperture-Viewer), a third-party viewer for SecondLife, from [Noto Sans CJK](https://github.com/notofonts/noto-cjk) etc., which contains kanji characters such as Japanese, to the font settings equivalent to [Alchemy Viewer](https://alchemyviewer.org/).

 Before:
 ![Before](img/before.webp)